seansfkelley/nas-download-manager/FAQ.md

 As a potential workaround, you can initiate the download in your browser, cancel it, then copy the URL from the browser's download list into Synology Download Manager.
 This may not work in all cases, such as if the problem is the inability of the NAS to authenticate with the site.

-## Why didn't my zip file/archive unzip/extract automatically?

-DSM's "Auto Extract service" feature must be enabled by an admistrator account _and_ the account you use for Synology Download Manager (which does not have to be the same administrator account) has to enable Auto Extract for downloaded files.
-See the [official Synology documentation](https://www.synology.com/en-global/knowledgebase/DSM/help/DownloadStation/auto_unzip) for more details.

 ## Are my username and password stored securely?

 Sort of.
 Your credentials are stored in a place where only Synology Download Manager is able to access them, but unencrypted.
 Browsers don't yet support encrypted storage for extensions.
 [Issue #85](https://github.com/seansfkelley/synology-download-manager/issues/85) tracks using that storage if and when it exists.